An Ashram Perspective

-Helinand (c.1162—1237) was born to a noble flemish family which had fled to France after the assasination of Charles the Bold.
-In the richly creative, rough and tumble world of the twelfth century, he ...
+Helinand (c.1162 ' 1237) was born to a noble Flemish family which had fled to France after the assassination of Charles the Bold.
+In the richly creative, rough and tumble world of the twelfth century, ...

 The Correspondence of Jean Leclercq and Thomas Merton

 Edited, with an Introduction, by Patrick Hart, OCSO; Foreword by Rembert Weakland, OSB; Afterword by Michael Casey, OCSO

 The twenty-year correspondence between Jean Leclercq, a French Benedictine monk and scholar, and Thomas Merton, an American Cistercian monk, provides a fascinating record of their common yearnings.
 "W ...

 Abba Daniel of Scetis

 Abba Daniel, priest, monastic superior and model of holiness in the austere world of desert monasticism, lived in the sixth century.
 Some dozen stories about him, and a few sayings attributed to him, ...

 Dom Bernardo Olivera